-The most common parasites that infect humans are lice (Pediculosis pubis or pubic lice) and mites (Scabies).
+The most common parasites that infect humans are lice (Pediculosis pubis or pubic lice and Pediculosis humanus capitis or head lice) and mites (Scabies).
 Pediculosis pubis, commonly named ‘crab lice’ or ‘crabs’ occurs worldwide and dates back to the writings of the ancient Greek philosopher, Aristotle.

 An estimated 3 million people with new cases of the infestation are treated each year in the United States.